OpenTechSchool/python-beginners/docs/en/functions.rst

 .. image:: /images/hexagon.png

 Now combine that function into a honeycomb.
+Just make it with a single layer like this:

 .. image:: /images/honeycomb.png